 Gastronomy in Paris:

-Now that you know where to find the best croissant in Paris, here are some more food suggestions.
+Now that you know where to find the best croissants in Paris, here are some more food suggestions.
 Read about where to find the most delectable Pâtisseries in Paris.
 Have you tried all these classic pâtisseries, like the Paris Brest?

 Here are the best tips about French baguettes and how to eat them like the French!